Water Industry

 For NAWC members, the top priority is reliably delivering safe water at affordable rates.
 Our member companies know the public entrusts the water industry’s stewardship, and therefore they diligently protect our nation’s water.

-Water systems owned and operated by regulated water companies deliver more than 4.6 billion gallons of water to their customers every day.
+Water systems owned and operated by regulated, private water companies deliver more than 4.6 billion gallons of water to their customers every day.
 These companies are doing so much more than simply selling a commodity.
 The employees are members of the communities that they serve and take pride in providing the infrastructure needed to treat and deliver safe, affordable water.

 NAWC members have an exceptional record of compliance with federal and state health and environmental regulations.
 Ensuring this high standard of quality requires extraordinary amounts of capital investment.